Blog

 Even though they are commonly used in development teams of all sizes, pure JavaScript libraries are not ideal for everyone - and here’s why.

-1. Too much coding
+1. Too much coding, even with modern frameworks

-2. Too slow to ship data products fast
+2. Slow to ship new data products

-3. Poor experience for your users
+3. Limited experience for end users

 Alternatives to JavaScript chart libraries